Ministry of Foreign Affairs (Indonesia): 1991 Renovation

 Following the 1988 fire, several Foreign Ministry units and personnel were forced to work in separate office for some times, such as in Sam Ratulangi office (Menteng) or in Sisingamangaraja office (Kebayoran Baru), which resulted with disturbances and disorganized workflow within the Ministry.

 In order to address this issue, a major renovation is planned, with PT.
 Pasaraya Tosersajaya assigned as the project developer; designs inspired by the original 1970s draft by Perentjana Djaja team were implemented by a team of architects of Parama Loka Consultants.
 A special attention and consideration was made during designing phase to properly present the Gedung Pancasila as the face of the Ministry.
 The renovated building would be painted white, rather than the previous light brown.

 The renovation was executed by private contractor Total Bangun Persada, with an estimated budget of IDR 40 billion.
 It began in May 1991 with the cleanup of the fire-damaged East Wing and completed by August 1992, and inaugurated by President Soeharto on 19 August 1992, the 47th Anniversary of the Ministry, and just before the opening of 1992 Non-Aligned Movement Summit in Jakarta.

 Recent development

-On March 2021, the renovation for Integrated Public Service Building (Gedung Pelayanan Publik Terpadu) is completed and inaugurated by Foreign Minister Retno Marsudi.
+In March 2021, the renovation for Integrated Public Service Building (Gedung Pelayanan Publik Terpadu) is completed and inaugurated by Foreign Minister Retno Marsudi.

 The Foreign Ministry will be one of the first government ministries to be moved to the new capital in Nusantara, with asset and personnel transfer might happen as early as 2024.

+Following a 10-month long renovation, Gedung Pancasila has been reopened by Foreign Minister Marsudi on 19 August 2024.